minkphp/phpunit-mink/docs/remote-code-coverage.rst

 Remote Code Coverage
 ====================
-Browser tests are executed on different machine, then one, where code coverage information is collected (and tests are executed).
+Browser tests are executed on the different machine, than one, where the code coverage information is collected (and tests are executed).
 To solve that problem this library uses remote coverage collection.
 Following steps needs to be performed before using this feature: